PetriIrri/fullstack-event-app/README.md

 To get data on all events make a GET request to https://eventfin.herokuapp.com/events/.
 This returns data of all events in database.
 On success the response will have status 200 and contain JSON of the events data.
 On error the database was not found and response will have status 404 and an error message.

-To get a single events data append the id of the event to the request url. for example to get data on an event with id 22: https://eventfin.herokuapp.com/events/22.
+To get a single events data append the id of the event to the request url.
+For example to get data on an event with id 22: https://eventfin.herokuapp.com/events/22.
 On success the response will have status code of 200 and JSON output of the event requested.
-If the requested id is not valid, eq. not number and > 0, the request will return with status 400 and error message.
+If the requested id is not valid, ex. not number and > 0, the request will return with status 400 and error message.
 When an event with the given id is not found the response will have staus 404 and message telling a record with given id is not found.

 Example of JSON output.